DerGuru/The-Resonant/New Chapters/Part2/P2-09_Forbidden_Maps.md

 Jason wasn't entirely convinced either of them was right.

 "Again," Elyra said, tapping her cane against the floor.
-Not hard—just enough to make the point.
+Not hardï¿½just enough to make the point.
 "You're forcing it.
 Resonance doesn't respond to brute effort."

 Jason took a breath, focused on the ceramic bowl in front of him.
 His task was simple in theory: sense the bowl's harmonic signature and match his own resonance to it.
 Not change it.
 Not manipulate it.
 Just... harmonize.